Marmare314/lemmify/src/translations.typ

   if lang in translations {
     return translations.at(lang)
   } else {
-    panic("no translation for the specified language") }
+    panic("no translation available for the specified language") }
 }